-Per the McKinney-Vento Act, homeless youth have the right to immediate enrollment even if they do not have transcripts, immunization records, or proof of residence.
-Unaccompanied homeless youth have the right to immediate enrollment without proof of guardianship.
+Per California Education Code Sections 51225.1 and 51225.2 and the McKinney-Vento Act, foster and homeless youth have the right to immediate enrollment even if they do not have transcripts, immunization records, or proof of residence.
+Unaccompanied homeless minors have the right to immediate enrollment without proof of guardianship.